CBD Oil Guide: Complete Guide to Types, Spectrum and Benefits

 Carrier Oil

 Common carrier oils include hemp seed oil and MCT oil.
-MCT oil is generally considered to have better bioavailability, meaning your body may absorb the CBD more efficiently.

 Do You Need a Prescription for CBD Oil?